 The next summer, seeing my newly found interest in his life-long passion, my Grandpa Charlie took me to Roger's Driving Range in Ames, IA, where I grew up, and showed me the basics of how to grip and swing a real golf club.
 To be honest though, I think on some level this was a selfish gesture on his part, since up to this point, visiting family meant NO GOLF!
 Who could fault him?
 Wasn't he simply following his duty as a grandfather to meet all of his grandson's needs and desires, by making sure he took him to the course every day of his visit?
 Smooth move, Grandpa!!
 Even though the clubs were way too long, the golf balls were nearly smooth, and the AstroTurf we were hitting off was worn through to the cement, I had an unbelievable day.
-I must say that it is comforting to realize, that taking the club too far to the inside and shut, has only been an issue for me for that last 33 years, as seen in the photo below!

 Although I played baseball from tee-ball through 9th grade, and basketball, tennis, soccer and football through middle school, golf was the sport that I always gravitated towards, spending every available moment playing with my friends Phil, Dave, Mike, and Jon.
 When they were unavailable, I would venture across the street to hit balls on the soccer field at Brookside Park- even chasing orange golf balls in the snow, when I just had to get out of the house during the long Iowa winters.

 After a few failed attempts at walking onto the local university team, I fell into the traps of life like many of my students, which led me away from school and the game of golf for a number of years.
 As they say, you don't know what you had until its gone- no truer words for me!
-In my mid-20's I had a huge hole in my life without a name, and it wasn't until I was talked into going to a local 9-Holer one summer, with no woods, my MP-14's blades, and a borrowed putter, that I found out it was golf!!
+In my mid-20's I had a huge hole in my life without a name, and it wasn't until I was talked into going to a local 9-Holer one summer in Solon, Iowa, with no woods, my MP-14's blades, and a borrowed putter, that I found out it was golf!!
 Just like riding a bike, eh?
 Not exactly!!
 But, even though I shot in the mid 80's that first summer, I once again knew that I was destined for a career in golf.

 Having gone back to school, I picked balls and washed carts at the university course for a few years, before becoming the first Assistant Golf Professional, in the history of Veenker Memorial Golf Course (est. 1938) at Iowa State University, upon my graduation in 2004.
 So began my official pursuit towards membership with the PGA of America.